Extreme Sports Engineering - MEng | BEng

 - Running a small business

 - Engineering Design

-- Materials and intro to manufacturing
+- Materials and Introduction to Manufacturing Technology

 - Engineering Applications and Study Skills

 Year Two - Level 5 - MEng/BEng

 - Major Project

 - Advanced Stress Analysis and FEA